abhishekarya1/Hash-Define-myNotes/content/db/rdbms/postgresql.md

 Full-text search is the method of searching single or collection of documents stored on a computer in a full-text based database.
 This is mostly supported in advanced database systems like SOLR or ElasticSearch.
 However, the feature is present but is pretty basic in Postgres.

 #### Write-Ahead Logging (WAL)
-It is a feature of Postgres where, on a commit, system saves log file(s) to disk before any of the database changes are written to disk.
-It increases reliability because in case of a crash during save, we can look at the log and perform tasks again.
+It is a feature of Postgres where, **the log file is written to and saved (aka _flushed_) to disk before the data files (files having table and index data) are written to and flushed to disk**.

+If we follow this procedure, we do not need to flush data pages to disk on every transaction commit, because we know that in the event of a crash we will be able to recover the database using the log.
+We flush log file on every commit.
+After the transaction is finished, we can flush data pages too on disk.

+WAL significantly reduces the number of disk writes as only the log file needs to be flushed to disk to guarantee that a transaction is committed, rather than every data file changed by the transaction.

-In a non-WAL environment, we write to disk everytime we commit database and the database state will be saved to disk.
-In WAL, on a commit, we will first save log file on disk and then save the database changes to disk, this significantly reduces the number of disk writes.
+In a non-WAL environment, we write changed data files to disk everytime we commit and the database state will be saved to disk, if that is successful, a log entry is made and the log is saved to disk.

 https://www.postgresql.org/docs/current/wal-intro.html